Easter in Portugal 2026: Holy Week traditions and celebrations

 Easter in Braga Wikimedia commons

-Braga is where the most well-known and authentic Semana Santa events take place in Portugal, making it a must-visit destination at Easter.
-Holy Week in Braga is celebrated with great religious solemnity.
-Highlights include Maundy Thursday, when the Last Supper is celebrated and locals experience the reenactment of Jesus washing the disciples’ feet, and Good Friday when the crucifixion and death of Jesus Christ are depicted, as well as Holy Saturday and Easter Sunday itself, celebrating the resurrection of Christ.
+Braga is where the most well-known and authentic Semana Santa events take place in Portugal.
+Highlights include Maundy Thursday, when the Last Supper is celebrated, and the reenactment of Jesus washing the disciples’ feet.

 Loulé

 For those seeking an Easter getaway in the Algarve, Loulé should be your destination of choice.
 In addition to the region's delightful climate and exceptional cuisine, the town is also renowned for its distinctive Easter traditions.
-The feast of the Mãe Soberana, patron saint of the city, is considered the largest religious festival south of Fatima and dates back to over 500 years ago.

 Óbidos